japila-books/apache-spark-internals/docs/storage/DiskStore.md

 `put` is used when:

-* BlockManager is requested to xref:storage:BlockManager.adoc#doPutIterator[doPutIterator] and xref:storage:BlockManager.adoc#dropFromMemory[dropFromMemory]
+* BlockManager is requested to storage:BlockManager.md#doPutIterator[doPutIterator] and storage:BlockManager.md#dropFromMemory[dropFromMemory]

 * DiskStore is requested to <<putBytes, putBytes>>